About Equally Safe at Work

 Equally Safe at Work was developed to support the implementation of Equally Safe, Scotland's national strategy to prevent and eradicate violence against women and girls.
 The strategy, which is jointly owned by Scottish Government and COSLA, recognises that violence against women is a cause and consequence of wider gender inequality.
 Addressing gender inequality in the workplace is therefore a fundamental step in preventing violence against women.

-An expert advisory group was established to oversee the Equally Safe at Work pilot.
-Members include Scottish Government, COSLA, Improvement Service, Engender, Zero Tolerance, and Scottish Women’s Rights Centre.
+An expert advisory group was established to oversee the delivery of Equally Safe at Work.
+Members include Scottish Government, COSLA, Improvement Service, Public Health Scotland, Healthcare Improvement Scotland and Scottish Women’s Rights Centre.

 Pilot in local authorities